Oregon State University

 Mark Daeschel, PhD, Professor.
 Food microbiology and safety; development of antimicrobial intervention systems to ensure food/beverage safety and quality.
 541-737-6519. email@example.com

 Lisbeth M. Goddik, PhD, Professor.
 Extension Dairy Processing Specialist; extension dairy processing; dairy product safety; product and process development; optimization of product quality.
-Economics of artisan cheese production, specialty cheese processing.
+Economics of artisan cheese production, specialty cheese processing, and understanding terrior effect on Oregon dairy products.
 541-737-8322. email@example.com

 Juyun Lim, PhD, Associate Professor.
-Sensory science with emphasis on sensory perception and sensory methodology; current research focusing on understanding the role of human sensory perception in food preference; developing sensory and consumer testing methodology.
+Sensory science with emphasis on sensory perception and sensory methodology; current research focusing on understanding the role of human sensory perception in ingestive behavior and also developing sensory and consumer testing methodology.
 541-737-6507. firstname.lastname@example.org

 Robert McGorrin, PhD, Professor and Department Head.
 Focus is primarily in flavor chemistry and trace volatile analysis.
 Additional research interests are in food analysis, chromatography and separations, spectrometry, and natural products chemistry. email@example.com (not currently accepting graduate students)